saw/mang/README.md

-# An example architecure for an angular app
+# An example architecture for an angular app

 This is a way of laying out an app that makes sense to me.
 Missing: SMACSS for styles.